Your hair and nails help protect your body. They also keep the temperature of your body steady. As you age, your hair and nails begin to change.

 Women can develop a similar type of baldness as they age.
 This is called female-pattern baldness.
 Hair becomes less dense and the scalp may become visible.

-As you age, your body and facial hair are also lost.
-But hairs that remain may become coarser.
-Women may lose body hair.
-Facial hair may get coarser, especially on the chin and around the lips.
+As you age, your body and face also lose hair.
+Women's remaining facial hair may get coarser, especially on the chin and around the lips.
 Men may grow longer and coarser eyebrow, ear, and nose hair.

-Contact your health care provider if you have sudden loss of hair.
+Contact your health care provider if you have sudden hair loss.
 This can be a symptom of a health problem.

 Nail Changes and Their Effects

-Your nails also change with aging.
+Your nails also change with age.
 They grow more slowly and may become dull and brittle.
-They may become yellowed and opaque.
+They may also become yellowed and opaque.

 Nails, especially toenails, may become hard and thick.
 Ingrown toenails may be more common.
-The tips of the fingernails may fragment.
+The tips of the fingernails may break.

 Lengthwise ridges may develop in the fingernails and toenails.

-Check with your health care provider if your nails develop pits, ridges, lines, changed shape, or other changes.
+Check with your provider if your nails develop pits, ridges, lines, changes in shape, or other changes.
 These can be related to iron deficiency, kidney disease, and nutritional deficiencies.